 Ahh, the great outdoors!
 We have enjoyed sleeping outside while hearing lions roar, camped in a tent in the Florida Keys, and even went glamping on a sailboat.
 However, one of our most unique camping experiences was the time we went glamping in an alpaca paddock.
-We figured what better place to social distance than on a farm!
-Florida has many charming glamping accommodations, and the best part is that you can access these all year.
+Of course, we figured what better place to social distance than on a cozy farm stay!
+Florida certainly has many charming glamping accommodations.
+The best part is that you can access these all year.

 This post contains sponsored links.
 Please read full disclosure if you would like additional details.

 We arrived at the Home Field Advantage Farmstead mid afternoon.
 Upon arrival we were greeted at the gate by our host, Jennifer.
 Then she showed us to our tent where she explained how to work the air conditioner and precautions regarding latching the gate.
 After that, she introduced us to the alpacas.
 While this tent was more of a long term structure, you can buy tents with porches or screen rooms for use at other campsites.

 Alpacas differ from llamas in several ways.
 To clarify, an alpaca is smaller and has softer wool.
 Therefore, they are raised to be sheered.
 Then the wool is used for clothing.

 On the other hand, llamas have coarse wool which makes for rough clothing.
 Because they are larger and heavier, they are used as pack animals.